-For the Show’s 2019 Showgirl Competition, we are thrilled to welcome three amazing young women!!
+For the Show’s 2019 Showgirl Competition, we were thrilled to welcome three amazing young women!!

 Our 2019 Showgirl entrants with the 2018 Bungendore Showgirl Laura Worden and our Showgirl coordinator Hanna Darmody